google.com, pub-6989026767761931, DIRECT, f08c47fec0942fa0

 Screenplay, Dialogues & Direction

 The screenplay is crisp, fast-paced, and intelligently written, staying focused on the core plot without unnecessary diversions.
-Dialogues are sharp and functional, avoiding over-dramatisation.
+Dialogues are sharp and functional, avoiding over-dramatization.

 Neeraj Pandey’s direction ensures the series remains grounded.
 Industry-specific terminology like “Popat”—used in smuggling operations—adds authenticity and intrigue, enhancing the viewing experience for audiences unfamiliar with this world.